Panda381/PicoLibSDK/_loader/Readme.txt

-This folder contains boot3 loader, with output to QVGA, VGA or TFT display and with the ability to run UF2 programs from the SD card.
+This folder contains boot3 loader, with output to VGA or TFT display and with the ability to run UF2 programs from the SD card.